virtengine/docs.virtengine.com/_posts/1.5/2016-11-07-billing-whmcs.md

 ---

 *   Integration to WHMCS
-*   Easy and convenient for customers to refill from MegamVertice
+*   Easy and convenient for customers to refill from VirtEngine

 [Take a tour](/overview/tour) for more information.